samruddhikhandale/vscs-in-codespaces/README.md

     * Name: `ADO_PAT` _:warning: Warning: the name must be called `ADO_PAT` for the init scripts to work!_
     * Value: Paste in the generated PAT
     * Repository access: `vsls-contrib/vscs-in-codespaces` (or if you are using a fork, select your fork)
+1. You may also add secrets to fill in certain values in the Codespace's appsettings.json, which is used for the devstamp when running the frontend and backend services.
+    * Add a secret with name `TUNNEL_KEY` and enter the value of "tunnelRelayPrimaryAuthKey" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
+    * Add a secret with name `APP_SECRET` and enter the value of "appServicePrincipalClientSecret" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
+    * Add a secret with name `DEVELOPER_ALIAS` and enter the value of "developerAlias" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
+        * If you don't add a `DEVELOPER_ALIAS` secret, your git username will be used by default

 That's it, you're ready to start creating Codespaces! :rocket:

 ## Create a Codespace